MySmile/sfchat/docs/source/MongoDB workflow/Join chat by code.rst

 * "invitation code"
 * number of users in chat

-then generate user token and registry system message that chat is ready.
+then generate user token and registry chat ready system message.

 Verification: ::